Kannur Rajan

 Kannur Rajan (24 June 1940 - 7 April 1995) was a music composer from Kerala, India.
 Though his songs are less in numbers, they are noted as emotional and nostalgic in the Malayalam film songs.
 He was the father-in-law of celebrated music director, Sharreth.

 Early life

 Rajan was born in a poor family in Kakkad near Kannur.
 He entered Malayalam cinema in 1974 with his first music composition for the film Mister Sundary.
-He then composed films for around 50 films, working with all major lyricists and singers of Malayalam film industry.
+He then composed music for around 50 films, working with all major lyricists and singers of Malayalam film industry.
 He was married twice.
 He had 3 sons in the first marriage with Swarnalatha.
 Then he married Vilasini and had three children.
 He died suddenly due to a massive heart attack while composing for a film titled Kokkarakko on 7 April 1995, aged 55.
 Malayalam film director K. K. Haridas was his brother-in-law.